Bread-John/brhythm/README.md

 # Brhythm
 🎵 _Your best rhythm starts from here ..._

-A carefully crafted music streaming platform back-end API, powered by Node.JS and Microsoft 365.
+A music streaming platform back-end API, powered by Node.JS and Microsoft 365.

 ## TL;DR
-An all-in-one solution for individuals or organisations to upload, manage, stream music in a cost-effective way, but still be able to enjoy functionalities that are comparable to commercial platforms.
+A carefully crafted all-in-one music streaming solution for individuals or organisations to upload, manage, stream music in a cost-effective way, but still be able to enjoy functionalities that are comparable to commercial platforms.
 ### Demo
 _More to come..._